 The “blue jeans casual” evening includes nature art, beer tasting, food, raffles, silent auctions, and a live auction.
 Guests can sample more than 40 brews and craft beers including Oktoberfests, IPAs, ciders, lagers and beer alternatives.
 In addition there will be some select wines to sample at the event.
 Complimentary non-alcoholic beverages and delicious food will also be available throughout the evening.

 “This event is extremely popular.
-People look forward to it every year because of the relaxed atmosphere and unique combination of artists, beers, and auction items,” said Dawn Snyder, Dorothy Pecaut Nature Center Programs Director.
-“Our goal is to raise funds for conservation and education programs,” continued Snyder.
+People look forward to it every year because of the relaxed atmosphere and unique combination of artists, beers, and auction items,” said Dawn Snyder, Dorothy Pecaut Nature Center Education Programs Director.
+“Our goal is to raise funds for conservation education programs and exhibits,” continued Snyder.

 The Nature Calls event attributes its success to numerous sponsors and local donors, and has become a fun and profitable evening for the Dorothy Pecaut Nature Center’s special projects such as the Nature Center indoor exhibits, the Raptor House, and the very popular Discovery Forest Nature Playscape.

-A highlight of the event is the Live Auction which includes Kansas City Chiefs vs. New Orleans Saints football tickets; fine jewelry; custom made knife; original artwork; overnight cabin stays; Xpedition Compound Bow and much more.
+A highlight of the event is the Live Auction which includes a one week stay and Fly-in Fishing Trip for six people to Ara Lake Camp in Ontario, Canada; an original Fourth Street Brewing Company of Sioux City Jacket; Kansas City Chiefs vs. Buffalo Bills football tickets; fine jewelry; custom made knife; original artwork; overnight cabin stays; and much more.
 In addition, more than 60 Silent Auction Items have been donated for the event.

 Advance tickets for “Nature Calls” are available for $30 each by calling the Dorothy Pecaut Nature Center at 712-258-0838 or online at http://www.woodburyparks.org.

-On September 9 and at the door the tickets increase to $35 each.
+Beginning September 22 and at the door the tickets increase to $35 each.

 For more information on contact Dawn Snyder at 712-258-0838.
 View more auction items, sponsors, artists, and beers featured at the event at http://www.woodburyparks.org.